71203mayank/Cuboid_Vite/README.md

 ### **Draw Mode:**

-1. Any 2D shape can be drawn in this mode.
+1. Users are given with a drawing canvas in XY plane where any 2D shape can be drawn.
 2. Once the shape is closed, a button appears to convert the 2D shape into a 3D object.
 Clicking the button switches the mode to **Edit**, and a default extrusion height is applied.

 ### **Edit Mode:**